canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

 As any other service, we might need to take our data generation offline for updates, or for server maintenance and so forth.
-Those announcements will be delievered in the top of this `page <https://security-metadata.canonical.com/osv/>`_.
+Those announcements will be delivered in the top of this `page <https://security-metadata.canonical.com/osv/>`_.